 - Google "Homeschool Diploma Template" and you will find examples and templates to use, if needed.

 - States vary in what is needed to enter a community college - some require diplomas while others do not.

 - Colleges vary in what they are looking for in a high school diploma.
 Usually, what they're really asking for is a transcript.
 If your teen is interested in attended a particular school, go to their website and see what course requirements they want to see on a diploma.

 - Local and state support groups are a great resource for what is required in your state (states vary)

 - Unschooled teens do not have to wrap everything up at the arbitrary age of 18, just to have a diploma.

 - If you are concerned about how to translate a full unschooled life into transcript language, contact Wes Beach or Sue Patterson for working with them privately.

 Some who love to make lists find the Notes app on their phones to be handy tools.
 In this sample, one of our group members uses it to help remind the kids how they are learning all the time.
 The A, B, and N designations are for each child.

 Sometimes unschoolers need to translate their every day life into subjects or educational jargon for evaluators, records, or maybe even to calm their own fears.
-We have a PDF with examples of how this can work.
-Don’t panic – it’s easy!
+We have a quick free PDF with examples of how this can work.
+Don't panic - it's easy!